Igor and Grichka Bogdanoff: Television shows

 The brothers began careers in television, hosting several popular programs on science and science fiction.
-The first of these, Temps X (Time X), ran from 1979 to 1989 and introduced several British and American science-fiction series to the French public, including The Prisoner, Star Trek, and Doctor Who, in addition to featuring musical guests such as Jean-Michel Jarre.
+The first of these, Temps X (Time X), ran from 1979 to 1989 and introduced several British and American science-fiction series to the French public, including Star Trek, and Doctor Who, in addition to featuring musical guests such as Jean-Michel Jarre.

-In 2002, the Bogdanoffs launched a new weekly television show, Rayons X (X Rays), on the French public channel France 2.
+In 2002, the Bogdanoffs launched a new weekly television show, Rayons X, on the French public channel France 2.
 In August 2004, they presented a 90-minute special cosmology program.

 Academic careers

 Grichka Bogdanoff received a Ph.D. degree in mathematics from the University of Burgundy (Dijon) in 1999.
 In 2002, Igor Bogdanoff received a Ph.D. in theoretical physics from the University of Burgundy.
 Both brothers received the lowest passing grade of "honorable" rather than the more usual "très honorable".